 If your company has donated money to a charity, FreeAgent will calculate its overall tax correctly but will not split the donation out into box 305 on the Corporation Tax return so the content of the CT600 form will be incorrect.

-In addition, FreeAgent does not currently support CT600 filing for companies that are limited by guarantee.
+In addition, FreeAgent does not currently support Accounts and CT600 filing for companies that are limited by guarantee.

 If any of these scenarios apply to your company, you won’t be able to use FreeAgent to file your company’s Corporation Tax return to HMRC.
 Find out more about the unsupported scenarios.